 Don’t get discouraged about your scratching if you have established patterns you’d like to use that don’t seem to work.
 This is actually a good thing because often times, simply making minor adjustments in rhythm and pitch can make the difference.
 Do you need to increase or lower the speed or pitch?
 Do you need to use less or more notes?
 Take time to think these kinds of things through more often and it will start to become second nature.
 The best part is making these kinds of adjustments will actually increase your scratch vocabulary and give you more options for other situations you come across.

 You may even be making appropriate choices already, but it’s easy to get lost along the way.
 You could choose a series of patterns that all seem to make sense for the part of the music you started to do them, but along the way the music pulled a 180 and you were so caught up in what you were already doing, that you missed the change.
 However, the audience won’t miss it because it’s the overall music that makes more sense to them.
 That’s why it’s crucial that you listen constantly and listen well so that you can avoid sounding like you don’t fit in.

 Silence as a Reset Button

-In the earlier stages of your listening skills development, it will often times be easier to just simply break your flow up and take many moments of silence, so that you can better assess what’s happening with the music and establish consistent, quality musical choices.
+In the earlier stages of your listening skills development, it will often times be easier to simply take many moments of silence in your scratching, so that you can better assess what’s happening with the music and establish consistent, quality musical choices.
 As time goes on you will instinctively know what works well and what doesn’t, but there will always be new listening challenges ahead so don’t think it’ll be okay to give your ears a rest.
 Keep them active!